 - I personally liked the Online Converter.
 It gives you options such as quality presets, image size, color options, DPI setting, and enhancement.
 To use it, just click on upload and select your file.
 You can even directly choose your file from Google Drive and One Drive.

-- Now, select the most suitable settings from Optional Settings section.
+- Now, select the most suitable settings from the Optional Settings section.

 - Click on Convert File and your file will be uploaded, and converted.